NVIDIA/Fuser/doc/dev/tma.md

 Example (e) is valid because, although there is an `I5` between `I4` and `I6` in the allocation domain, because the extent of `I5` is `1` so it is a trivial IterDomain that does not make `I4` and `I6` discontiguous.

-Besides the tile must be contiguous in the allocation domain, the allocation domain is also required to be a multiple of whole tiles, because tile is the minimum unit of a TMA operation.
 Except for the above mentioned constraints, we do not have further limitation on what the allocation domain should look like.
 Especially, as long as we are keeping each tile contiguous in memory, we can view it arbitrarily.